officiallysingh/spring-boot-spark-kubernetes/README.md

 - [**spark-job-commons**](spark-job-commons/README.md): A library to provide common Job components and utilities for Spark jobs.
 - [**spark-batch-daily-sales-report-job**](spark-batch-daily-sales-report-job/README.md): A demo Spark Batch Job to generate daily sales reports.
 - [**spark-stream-logs-analysis-job**](spark-stream-logs-analysis-job/README.md): A demo Spark Streaming Job to analyze logs in real-time.

+## Kubernetes configuration files
+The framework includes Kubernetes configuration files to deploy the required infrastructure and services in a Kubernetes cluster in namespace `ksoot`.
+You can change the namespace in these two files as per your requirement.
+Each service is configured with necessary environment variables, volume mounts, and ports to ensure proper operation within the Kubernetes cluster.
+1. The [infra-k8s-deployment.yml](infra-k8s-deployment.yml) file defines the Kubernetes resources required to deploy various services.
+- **Namespace**: Creates a namespace named **`ksoot`**.
+- **MongoDB**: Deployment, PersistentVolumeClaim, and Service for MongoDB.
+- **ArangoDB**: Deployment, PersistentVolumeClaim, and Service for ArangoDB.
+- **PostgreSQL**: Deployment, PersistentVolumeClaim, ConfigMap (for initialization script), and Service for PostgreSQL.
+- **Zookeeper**: Deployment, PersistentVolumeClaims (for data and logs), and Service for Zookeeper.
+- **Kafka**: Deployment, PersistentVolumeClaim, and Service for Kafka.
+- **Kafka UI**: Deployment and Service for Kafka UI.
+2. The [spark-rbac.yml](spark-rbac.yml) file defines the Kubernetes RBAC (Role-Based Access Control) resources required to allow Spark to manage Driver and Executor pods within the `ksoot` namespace.
+- **ClusterRoleBinding**: Binds the default ServiceAccount to the cluster-admin ClusterRole, allowing it to have cluster-wide administrative privileges.
+- **ServiceAccount**: Creates a ServiceAccount named spark .
+- **ClusterRoleBinding**: Binds the spark ServiceAccount to the edit ClusterRole, granting it permissions to edit resources within the namespace.

 ## Running Jobs Locally
 - Individual Spark Jobs can be run as Spring boot application locally in your favorite IDE.
 Refer to [daily-sales-job README](spark-batch-daily-sales-report-job/README.md#intellij-run-configurations) and [log-analysis-job README](spark-stream-logs-analysis-job/README.md#intellij-run-configurations).